top of page

 • Summarize and integrate all new safety information.

-• Analyze trends, identify any new or changing risks, and provide an overall assessment of the product's safety profile.
+• Analyze trends, identify new or changing risks, and provide an overall assessment of the product's safety profile.

 • Be maintained for a minimum of 25 years.